hypo69/hypo/docs/gemini/out/en/explainer/src/utils/iso/__init__.md

 **Variables:**

-*   `MODE = 'dev'`: This is a constant string variable.
+*   ``: This is a constant string variable.
 It likely defines a mode for the `iso` module (e.g., development, testing, production).
 This mode could influence how the module operates.

 **Potential Errors/Areas for Improvement:**